ooni/ooni.org/content/post/2025-announcing-ooni-new-anonymous-credential-system/index.md

     (min_measurement_count..=max_measurement_count).contains(Old.measurement_count) );
 ```

-This ensures:

-- the probe keeps the same network-local pseudonym
-- the measurement count increments monotonically
-- the age bucket stays correct
-- OONI cannot see raw values — only proven statements
-- a malicious client cannot forge trust metadata

-The *server sees only the proof*, not the underlying attributes.
+This ensures that the probe has the same network-local pseudonym and satisfies the freshness policy for that network; updates the measurement count.
+OONI cannot see raw attributes, it *sees only the proof*, and has the guarantee that the authentication policy is enforced.

 The attribute `measurement_count` is used to assess a user's participation in the network, not to rate-limit users.

-### XXX integration with Golang??

 ## What's next